lelopez-io/vez-parking-iot/README.md

 > Note: we must restart the PI after installing raspi-io

-## Now we can start writing JavaScript to control GPIOs on the PI
+## Start writing JavaScript to control GPIOs on the PI
-While in the project folder create a new file `touch proximity.js` then save the following code to that file.
+While in the project folder create a new file using the command `touch proximity.js` then save the following code to that file.

 > Note: we are only using pi-io in this case since raspi-io thows an error when trying to use the .Proximity function.